 In our opinion, there are some alternative ways to the solving the deficit issues that could help to extend the lifetime of the protocol IPv4 and related equipment, and also without considerable investment in the purchase of new equipment and the disposal of the old, to make a gradual transition to the address space of the IPv6.
 The meaning of these ways is in thrifting the available address space of the IPv4 protocol.

-It seems to everyone that there is a global deficit in the accessible address space of this protocol.
-The companies that manage the Internet announce that they have come to an end.
+It seems to everyone that there is a global deficit in the accessible address space of the IPv4 protocol.
+The companies that manage the Internet announce that the addresses of the IPv4 protocol have come to an end.
 The cost to buy IPv4 space for these sources is growing because of the deficit.

 The reality is that more than 30% of the existing IPv4 address space is in a frozen, unused state, and an equal number of addresses are in a pseudo-used state.
 It applies to the whole address space IPv4 used in Europe.

 A good illustration of the current situation in Germany, wherein the presence of a shortage of IPv4 addresses of some firms and excess free addresses from others, there are practically no transactions between companies for their redistribution, the so-called transfer agreement.